NajiElKotob/Awesome-Azure/README.md

 * [Portal](https://portal.azure.com/) - Build, manage, and monitor all your apps in Microsoft Azure Portal.
 A single, unified hub built for you, your team, and your projects.
 * [Azure updates](https://azure.microsoft.com/updates/) - Learn about important Azure product updates, roadmap, and announcements.
 Subscribe to notifications to stay informed.
 * [Which Azure region is right for me?](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)
+* [Azure Marketplace](https://azuremarketplace.microsoft.com) - The Marketplace is the premier destination for all your software needs - certified and optimized to run on Azure.

 -----